-Authorized by the Ohio Department of Higher Education 25 South Front Street Columbus, Ohio 43215 (614) 466-6000 Dear Chatfield Student:
+Authorized by the Ohio Department of Higher Education 25 South Front Street Columbus, Ohio 43215 (614) 466-6000

-On behalf of Chatfield College, our Board of Trustees, the Ursuline Sisters of Brown County, and the faculty and staff, I welcome you to Chatfield for the academic year.
-We are pleased to have you here!
+Dear Student:

-Chatfield is a welcoming place where teaching and learning thrive.
-You will find yourself a part of a vibrant and exciting community where students, instructors and staff interact in a cordial and friendly manner.
+On behalf of Chatfield College, our Board of Trustees, the Ursuline Sisters of Brown County, and the faculty and staff, welcome to Chatfield College.
+We know you have many choices when it comes to selecting the right college for you and are pleased to have you here!

-We are all committed to your success.
+Chatfield is a welcoming place where teaching and learning combine with personal attention and support, to ensure you the best opportunity for intellectual and social growth.
+You will find yourself a part of a vibrant and exciting community where students, instructors and staff engage you in a cordial and friendly manner.

-Take advantage of all the opportunities before you.
-We offer tutoring to help you with your academic work and an outstanding mentoring program to assist you with any one of a number of life's challenges.
-You are not alone and we will support you in any way possible.
+We are all committed to your success so take advantage of all the opportunities before you.
+We offer tutoring to help you with your academic work and a mentoring program to assist you with any one of life's several challenges.
+You are not alone, and we will support you in any way possible.

 Get to know your fellow students and learn from one another.
 Join a club or student organization and be active in any way you can.
 Talk about your dreams and aspirations for the future.
 With hard work and perseverance, you can achieve a better future here.
 Should you ever become discouraged, reach out to our faculty or staff.
-We care about you and are here to help you.
+We really care about you and are here to help you.

 Please read and become familiar with the contents of this Handbook.
-Its contents are an important part of our governance and can be helpful to you as you progress through your time here on your way to earning your associate degree.
-If you have questions about any policy or procedure set forth in this Handbook, please reach out to your academic advisor, one of our Associate Dean(s)/Site Director(s), or to any member of our staff.
+Its contents are an important part of our governance and can be helpful to you on your journey to earn your degree.
+If you have questions about any policy or procedure in this Handbook, please reach out to your academic advisor, one of our Associate Dean(s)/Site Director(s), or to any member of our staff.

 Your education will be with you always and forever.
-Above all, enjoy your Chatfield College experience.
+Make the most of it and enjoy your Chatfield College experience.